material-motion/material-motion/specifications/motion-family.md

 Delegates execution to an external system.

-A delegation family's performers are expected to conform to the DelegatingPerformer protocol.

 **Platform-specific bridge families**

 Existing animation and interaction systems should be bridged to Material Motion using bridge families.